ShreyasiPathak/multiinstance-learning-mammography/README.md

 2. Convert the original png images to preprocessed png images (to remove irrelevant information and remove extra black background) according to our [image cleaning script](/src/data_processing/image_cleaning.py).
 Example of the results of our image preprocessing algorithm can be found [here](/image-preprocessing).
 We used these preprocessed images as input to our model.

 ### Preparation of input csv file
-1. Create the input csv file which contains the list of input instances and their corresponding groundtruth, for multi-instance and single-instance model training using the [script](/src/data_processing/input_csv_file_creation_cbis.py).
+1. Create the input csv file which contains the list of input instances and their corresponding groundtruth, for multi-instance and single-instance model training using the [script](/src/data_processing/input_csv_file_creation_cbis.py) for cbis and [script](/src/data_processing/vindr_utilities.py) for VinDr-Mammo.
-2. We have provided a small snippet from our input csv file for CBIS and VinDr [here](/input-csv-files).
+2. We have provided a small snippet from our input csv file for CBIS and VinDr-Mammo [here](/input-csv-files).

 ### Configuration files
 For training models using our script, you need to create configuration files containing all settings for the training.
 You can refer to our configuration files [here](all-config-files).